yjs/docs/api/undo-manager.md

 &#x20;   Register an event handler that is called when a `StackItem` is popped from the undo- or the redo-stack.

 **`undoManager.on('stack-item-updated', function({stackItem, origin, type:'undo'|'redo', changedParentTypes}, undoManager))`**\
-&#x20;   Register an event handler that is called when a `StackItem` is updated from the undo- or the redo-stack.
+&#x20;   Register an event handler that is called when a `StackItem` is updated in the undo- or the redo-stack.

 ### **Example: Stop Capturing**